magicasaservice/vue-equipment/packages/plugins/MagicDraggable/index.md

 ## Peer Dependencies

-If you haven’t installed the required peer dependencies automatically, you’ll need to install the following packages manually to use the component.
+If you haven’t installed the required peer dependencies automatically, you’ll need to install the following packages manually.

 <ProseTable
   :columns="[